 What is online counseling?

-Online counseling uses technology to provide a more flexible mental health support service.
+Online mental health counseling uses technology to provide a more flexible mental health support service.
 Options include video conferencing with a counselor, live chat, and phone sessions.
 Such professional counseling is available at any time, anywhere, through a computer, tablet or phone.
 Most counselors are based and licensed in the US, but clients can be located anywhere in the world.

 The largest online counseling firm is BetterHelp, which is based in Silicon Valley, with clients from around the world.
 BetterHelp can connect clients with its counsellors in any country.
 A wide range of therapists can provide the most suitable relationship for clients.